Punjabi Muslims: Sikh Empire

 Ahmad Shah Durrani and his successors failed to maintain control of Punjab except in Attock, Kasur and Multan where large Afghan colonies were based.
-Punjab was divided into petty Muslim and Sikh chieftancies.
+Punjab was divided into petty Muslim and Sikh chieftaincies.
 The situation remained as such till Ranjit Singh took Lahore in 1799.

 The two important Punjabi Muslim states that existed in 18th century Punjab were those of the Sials and the Gakhars.
 Gakhars under Sultan Muqarrab Khan (r.1738–1769) established rule over Potohar and the Chaj Doab whilst the Sials with their capital at Jhang conquered the Lower Rachna and Sindh Sagar Doabs under their chief Inayatullah Khan (r.1747–1787).
 However, Sikhs, who originated in central Punjab, gradually expanded westwards.
 Owing to their superior European-style military training and discipline, the Sikhs under Ranjit Singh not only gained control of most of Punjab but also conquered Kashmir (1818), Multan (1818) and Peshawar (1833) from Durrani Afghans.
 Only the Bahawalpur state, then under Daudpotra Nawabs, remained independent from Sikh regime.
 With Ranjit Singh's death in 1839, Sikh power declined.
 After suffering defeat in the Anglo-Sikh wars, their territory was annexed in 1849 by the British East India Company.

 Views of the Sikh Empire rule, are mixed amongst different Punjabi Muslim groups.
 Ranjit Singh is seen favourably by a section of Punjabi activists in Pakistan but remains overall largely negative.
 The mid 19th-century Punjabi Muslim historians, such as Shahamat Ali who experienced the Sikh Empire first hand, presented a different view on Ranjit Singh's empire and governance.
 According to Ali, Ranjit Singh's government was despotic, and he was a mean monarch in contrast to the Mughals.
 His account portrays Ranjit Singh as leading his Khalsa army's "insatiable appetite for plunder", their desire for "fresh cities to pillage", and eliminating the Mughal era "revenue intercepting intermediaries between the peasant-cultivator and the treasury".
 As a symbolic assertion of power, the Sikhs regularly desecrated Muslim places of worship, including closing of the Jamia Masjid in Srinagar and the conversion of the Bad shahi Mosque in Lahore to an ammunition store and horse stable, but the empire still maintained Persian administrative institutions and court etiquette; the Sikh silver rupees were minted on the Mughal standard with Persian legends.

 Historian Robina Yasmin, on the other hand, argues against the stereotypical narratives of claimed anti-Muslim oppression by the Sikh Empire.
 After researching contemporary sources held in the Fakir Khana archives in Pakistan and England, she concluded that the Sikh rulers were secular and allowed their Muslim subjects to freely practice their religion.
 She also points out the fact that during the reign of the Sikh Empire in Punjab, there was never a single case of rebellion against the Sikh authorities by Muslims.
 She further claims any beliefs of maltreatment of Muslims is based upon misunderstandings of the condition of the Muslim community during the Sikh Empire.